Sanaa Atabrour

 Sanaa Atabrour (born 28 February 1989, in Khouribga) is a Moroccan taekwondo practitioner.

+Career

 Sanaa won the bronze medal in the women's flyweight class at the 2011 World Taekwondo Championships held in Gyeongju.
 Sanaa qualified for the 2012 Summer Olympics after winning the gold medal in the women's 49 kg class at the WTF African Qualification Tournament for the 2012 London Olympic Games held in Cairo.
 She beat Catherine Kang 4–0 in the final.
 In 2012 she competed in the Women's 49 kg competition, but was defeated in the first round.